vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-vds.md

   **NOTE:** Do not power on the VM before you convert it to a template.

 1. **If using non administrator SSO account**: In the VMs and Templates view, right-click the new template, select **Add Permission**, and assign the **tkg-user** to the template with the **TKG role**.
-  For information about how to create the user and role for Tanzu Kubernetes Grid, see [Required Permissions for the vSphere Account](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-mgmt-clusters-vsphere.html#vsphere-permissions).
+  For information about how to create the user and role for Tanzu Kubernetes Grid, see [Required Permissions for the vSphere Account](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.5/vmware-tanzu-kubernetes-grid-15/GUID-mgmt-clusters-vsphere.html#required-permissions-for-the-vsphere-account-5).

 ### Deploy Tanzu Kubernetes Grid Management Cluster from the UI

-**Important**: If you are deploying TKG clusters in an **internet restricted environment**, ensure that the local image repository is accessible from the boot strap machine and the TKG Management and Workload Networks.
+**Important**: If you are deploying Tanzu Kubernetes Grid clusters in an Internet- restricted environment, ensure that the local image repository is accessible from the boot strap machine and the TKG Management and Workload Networks.
 For the boot strap machine to pull images from the private image repository, set the `TKG_CUSTOM_IMAGE_REPOSITORY` environment variable tpo point to the repository.

 Once this is set, Tanzu Kubernetes Grid will pull images from your local private registry rather than from the external public registry.
 To make sure that Tanzu Kubernetes Grid always pulls images from the local private registry, add “TKG_CUSTOM_IMAGE_REPOSITORY” to the global cluster configuration file, `~/.config/tanzu/tkg/config.yaml`.